jhstlr/ElSerpiente/README.md

 Like Ted's R program described above, this program uses the census data as input.

-I'd echo Ted's comments regarding the inefficient storage format, but the larger issue for me is the data granularity: bucketing the higher incomes into a single $100K bracket means the fidelity is not sufficient to understand the shape of the inequality in higher incomes.
+What appears to be a proponderance of the observations (for some educational groups) at $100k is actually the $100k+ bracket.
+This degree of aggregation on the top end means the fidelity of the udnerlying data is not sufficient to understand the shape of the inequality in higher incomes.
+I have to wonder if it might be even worse than it looks - where male salaries dominate the ultra-high end of the scale (and have a profound influence on the mean salary as a result).

 I didn't take the time (yet) to subplot the histograms into a single larger plot, so I did that part manually to produce the .png below.
 But the rest is automated.